-Capacity building is an important component in all aspects of human life; therefore it is important to ensure that human and institutional capacity building activities remain a priority objective in order to build the Information Society.
+Capacity building is an important component in all aspects of human life; therefore it is important to ensure that human and institutional capacity building activities remain a priority objective in order to build the Information Society. - Develop distance learning, training and other forms of education and training as part of capacity building programmes.
+Give special attention to developing countries and especially LDCs in different levels of human resources development.

+- Work on removing the gender barriers to ICT education and training and promoting equal training opportunities in ICT-related fields for women and girls.
+Early intervention programmes in science and technology should target young girls with the aim of increasing the number of women in ICT careers.
+Promote the exchange of best practices on the integration of gender perspectives in ICT education.

 Partnership and collaboration

-ICTs are cross cutting in all sectors, and their impact is also cross cutting in all walks of life; consequently human and institutional capacity building requires partnership and collaboration for achieving a desirable result.
+ICTs are cross cutting in all sectors, and their impact is also cross cutting in all walks of life; consequently human and institutional capacity building requires partnership and collaboration for achieving a desirable result. - Design and implement regional and international cooperation activities to enhance the capacity, notably, of leaders and operational staff in developing countries and LDCs, to apply ICTs effectively in the whole range of educational activities.
+This should include delivery of education outside the educational structure, such as the workplace and at home.